AFS-Bootcamp-202211-Group-A/practice-tdd-parking-lot/test_cases.md

 - When park the car,
 - Then return a parking ticket.

-[] Case 2
+[x] Case 2
 - Given a parking lot with a parked car, a correspond ticket,
 - When fetch a car,
 - Then return a correspond car

 [] Case 3
-- Given a ticket,
+- Given a parking lot with two parked cars,
-- When fetch a car,
+- When fetch the car twice,
-- Then return a car
+- Then return the right car with each ticket

 [] Case 4
 - Given a parking lot,a wrong ticket,